hsynercn/tutorials-all-paths/BookNotes/Designing Data-Intensive Applications/Part 1 Foundations of Data Systems/Chapter 2 Data Models and Query Languages.md

 Applies the css to this element.
 We can do the same thing with xml.
 Both xml and css are declarative languages.

 If we try the some thing with javascript it will be harder.it will require searching for the target element.

+### Mapreduce querying

+Mepreduce is a programing model for processing large amounts of data in bulk across many machines.